ShamaySapir/RelationshipPodcust/README.md

-Gradio App for creating Podcust episodes from text
+Gradio App for creating Podcust episodes from text (in every language to English)